 In this scenario, there is a large video library with new releases that are very popular.
 There are a couple of ways to handle this depending on the types of player being used.

 As a minimum, use Media Cache to connect at least one Wowza Streaming Engine server to the video library using HTTP.
 This allows robust HTTP-based storage (such as multiple web servers) or a cloud solution (like Amazon S3 or Rackspace Cloud Files) to be used.

 Multiple Wowza Streaming Engine servers can be connected to the video library as required using a similar solution to the first example above—or if the players are mainly HTTP-based, then CloudFront can be used to connect to Wowza Streaming Engine.
 When CloudFront is used with VOD streams, the regions should be limited on the CloudFront distribution to closely match the intended audience.
 This ensures that the content is cached effectively on the CloudFront distribution.

 In this scenario, a cluster of Wowza Streaming Engine servers is configured to handle regular loads of up to 50,000 concurrent connections.
 There is control over the players and webpages that launch them so compatibility with Wowza Load Balancer can be assured.

 One or two servers in the cluster are configured as live stream repeater origins and the rest are configured as live stream repeater edges.
 The origins are also configured as Wowza Load Balancers.

-Large server clusterSimilar to above apart from the cluster is sized to handle in excess of 50000 connections.
-There may not be control over the players or webpages that launch them so they may not be compatible with Wowza Load Balancer.
+Similar to above except that the cluster is sized to handle more than 50,000 connections.
+There may not be control over the players or webpages that launch them, so they may not be compatible with Wowza Load Balancer.